rust-lang/log/rfcs/0000-structured-logging.md

 );
 ```

 Any `value` or `key = value` expressions before the `;` in the macro will be interpolated into the message as unstructured text using `std::fmt`.
 This is the `log!` macro we have today.

 Any `value` or `key = value` expressions after the `;` will be captured as structured key-value pairs.
 These structured key-value pairs can be inspected or serialized, retaining some notion of their original type.
-That means in the above example, the `message` key is unstructured, and the `correlation` and `user` keys are structured:
+That means in the above example, the `message` pair is unstructured, and the `correlation` and `user` pairs are structured:

 ```
 info!(